Lawrence County Tourism

 "Step back in time and enjoy the slow lane."

 Lawrence County has a rich history everyone can enjoy.
 David Crockett was a prominent citizen who began his political career here.
 A bronze statue of the colorful hero stands prominently on our public square.
-Experience living history during our annual David Crockett Days.
+Observe frontier life re-enactments during our annual Davy Crockett Days.
 Native Americans were our first residents.
 In 1806 the land that now encompasses Lawrence County was part of a reservation set aside by Congress.
 Later, Bell's route for the Trail of Tears and the forced removal of the indigenous population brought the Cherokee though the center of our town and into what is now David Crockett State Park.
-Our County was explored by Hernando de Soto (c.1496/1497-1542), a Spanish explorer who traveled through Lawrence County along the Buffalo River exploring the American heartland.
 If you are a Civil War buff you can join Civil War re-enactments at the annual Mt Zion Festival or visit Appleton where you will find the site of the last battle of the Civil War in Tennessee: "The Battle of Sugar Creek".
 Appleton is also the home of the historic Big Red Store.
 While you are in town, visit the Old Jail Museum on Waterloo St., two blocks from the Square.
 Lawrence County is also a treasure trove for antique hunters.
 You will find many fine antique shops scattered throughout the County.

 Looking for great music on the Music Trail between Nashville and Muscle Shoals?
 Bluegrass, southern gospel, country and rock all thrive in Lawrence County.
-We are the hometown of Grammy winning John Paul White, of the duo "Civil Wars".
-Bluegrass is played year-round and comes alive In the summer with bluegrass festivals.
+We are the hometown of Grammy winning John Paul White.
+Bluegrass is played year-round and comes alive in the summer with bluegrass festivals.
 We are also the birthplace of southern gospel music.
-The well known song writer, publisher, singer, and teacher James D. Vaughn began the gospel music school in Lawrenceburg, as well as the radio station.
-Visit our James D. Vaughn Museum located on the public square.
+The well known song writer, publisher, singer, and teacher James D. Vaughn began the gospel music school in Lawrenceburg.
+Visit our James D. Vaughan Museum located on the public square.
 The famous Vaughan Quartet Festival is held annually in summer at the Crockett Theater.

 Lawrence County is very proud to be the home to over 300 old order Amish families in Ethridge.
-Come and enjoy a wagon ride out in 'Amish Country'.
+Come enjoy a wagon ride out in 'Amish Country'.
 You will have ample opportunities to purchase handmade textiles and furniture.
-For a real tasty treat the Amish women have preserves of every kind.
-In the summer they sell a cornucopia of vegetables fresh picked from the garden.
+For a real tasty treat, you can purchase preserves of every kind.
+In the summer the Amish sell a cornucopia of vegetables fresh picked from their large gardens.

 Gail Hughes, Director of Tourism for Lawrence County